dankamongmen/notcurses/README.md

 // underlying WINDOW.
 Returns non-zero on failure. int ncreel_destroy(struct ncreel* pr);

-void* nctablet_userptr(struct nctablet* t);
+// Returns a pointer to an user pointer associated with this nctablet. void* nctablet_userptr(struct nctablet* t);

 // Access the ncplane associated with this tablet, if one exists.